dmyersturnbull/dmyersturnbull.github.io/contents/post/duck-typing-is-quackery.md

     return final_matrix
 ```

-You assumed element-wise multiplication because that's what [Numpy `ndarray`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) does.
+You assumed element-wise multiplication because thats what [Numpy `ndarray`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) does.
 The matrix library she used defines `__mul__` as matrix multiplication.
-That's not her fault.
+That’s not her fault.
 Maybe you can improve the documentation:

 ```python
 def calculate(matrix_a, matrix_b):